Red Paddle Co 11’3’’ Sport Stand Up Paddle Board

-The real highlight for 2021 are the revamped bungee cord cables.
+The real highlights are the revamped bungee cord cables.
 Instead of thin, interlocking cables, the new flat bungee cords allow you to store larger gear, besides providing a tighter, more secure hold for your cargo.
 These new flat bungee cords are much easier to remove or install, and can be clipped on and off the D-rings in seconds.
 However, they are a bit harder to use when it comes to very small objects, like a personal water bottle, and have a tendency to reset back to their normal length even when you tighten up.
 If you do prefer other, more traditional bungee cords, they are easy to swap out on the 11’3’’ Sport.

 As part of the base kit, the 11’3’’ Sport does not come with a paddle.
 Leaving the paddle out does reduce the price for those who already have a paddle from another kit, and you can add a paddle to your order at checkout.
 For new and beginner paddlers, be aware that if this is your first SUP, you will probably have to spend between $100 to $200 dollars for a solid, lightweight paddle.